-We will reserve the right to apply sanctions against business associates failing to adhere to our policy and rules when acting for us on our behalf.
+We will reserve the right to apply sanctions against business associates failing to adhere to our Anti-bribery Policy and rules when acting for us on our behalf.

 Our processes for review and approval of our business associates are defined in our Business Management Procedure GTP106 Supplier Relationships.